12 Things To Expect From A Maine Coon Kitten

 5. Grooming Requirements

-Maine Coons need to be groomed about 2-3 times per week, or more if your Maine Coon cat’s fur is prone to tangle.
+These cats should be groomed 2-3 times per week, or more if your cat’s fur is prone to tangles.
+A good brushing session incorporates these cat brushes, and potentially even some nail clipping.

-Owners should also ensure that they groom their Maine Coon kittens regularly, so their kitten grows used to being handled and brushed.
+Owners should groom their Maine Coon kittens regularly, so their kitten grows used to being handled and brushed.
+Brushing is a great way to build a bond with your kitten.

 6. Good With Other Pets

+Maine Coons are great with other pets.
 They are wonderful with dogs and cats alike and even adapt well to more unusual pets that may have free roam of the house.

-This is because the Maine Coons prey drive will be activated and they will instinctively decide to hunt and kill their prey (your other pet!).
+However, your kitten will not get on well with small rodents living in your home, e.g. mice or birds because the Maine Coon prey drive will be activated and they will instinctively decide to hunt and kill their prey.

 Socializing between your Maine Coon kitten and other animals is excellent for their mental well-being later in life (source 1,2).